The self-similar evolution of stationary point processes via persistent homology: Examples

-For any given $\varepsilon$ we can always choose the number of sampled points $M$ sufficiently large for the conducted constructions to apply.
-To this end, the limit $\varepsilon\to 0$ may be taken in Eqs. (\ref{EqDCDInequality}) and (\ref{EqDCDttprimeInequality}), leading with probability $1-\delta$ for any $B\in\mathcal{B}(\Delta)$ to
+For any given $\varepsilon$ we can always choose the number of sampled points $M$ sufficiently large for the described constructions to apply.
+To this end, the limit $\varepsilon\to 0$ may be taken in \Cref{EqDCDInequality,EqDCDttprimeInequality}, leading with probability $1-\delta$ for any $B\in\mathcal{B}(\Delta)$ to

 Here, $\mathcal{C}_{t,t'}'$ denotes the filtration of \v{C}ech complexes of $X_{(t/t')^{-\kappa\alpha}\nu, M}[Y](t,(t/t')^\beta A_k)$.